 Coderunner Overview

-Serverless code execution on Groundfloor — definitions, versions, deployments, and Control Plane proxy routes.
+Standalone serverless workloads on Groundfloor — definitions, versions, deployments, CLI/MCP, and Control Plane routes.

-Coderunner is Groundfloor's apps runtime — deploy Node.js, Python, .NET, and other workloads.
-Control Plane does not replace Coderunner; it integrates via a typed HTTP client and Customer Portal management UI.
+Coderunner is Groundfloor's apps runtime — deploy Node.js, Python, .NET, and other workloads as functions, jobs, schedules, or services.
+Control Plane integrates via a typed HTTP client; the Customer Portal, gf CLI, and Coderunner MCP all drive the same lifecycle.

 Architecture